Updated July 13, 2023

 - Bankers provide these loans to cope with the short-term financing needs of any business.

-- It requires collateral which may be equipment or property, or machinery used in the business.
+- It requires collateral, equipment, property, or machinery used in the business.

-- A set of documents such as bank statements and financial statements are required to be submitted to the bankers.
+- A set of documents, such as bank and financial statements, must be submitted to the bankers.

-- The rate of interest depends on various factors such as the creditworthiness of the borrower, nature of the business, and business history.
+- The interest rate depends on various factors, such as the borrower’s creditworthiness, the business’s nature, and the business history.

 - If required, bankers may renew or extend the loan period.

-Commercial loans are a medium for any small business to expand or grow its operations.
-If these facilities are used wisely, the business can grow to all possible extents.
-However, sufficient care should be taken not to overuse commercial loan facilities.
-Excess dependency on outsider funds may be harmful to the organic growth of the entity.
+Commercial loans allow any small business to expand or grow its operations.
+The business can grow to all possible extents using these facilities wisely.
+However, it should take sufficient care not to overuse commercial loan facilities.
+Excess dependency on outsider funds may harm the entity’s organic growth.

 This is a guide to Commercial Loans.
-Here we discuss the definition, working, and types of Commercial Loans along with their advantages and disadvantages.
+Here we discuss the definition, working, types of Commercial Loans, and their advantages and disadvantages.
 You may also have a look at the following articles to learn more –